Airports in Las Vegas

-McCarran airport is located one mile (2km) south of the Las Vegas Strip.
+McCarran airport is located five miles (8km) south of the Las Vegas Strip.

 Getting to the city

 There are regular buses going to and from the airport, downtown Las Vegas and The Strip, dropping off at most hotels; buses 108 and 109 connect to the Downtown Transportation Center and the South Strip Transfer Terminal.
-Shuttle services are available on west side of the baggage claim area, outside exits 7-13.
-Expect to pay $12 for a round-trip.
-There are also taxis available outside Arrivals, but the short ride is expensive.
+Shuttle services are available on the west side of the baggage claim area, outside exits 7-13.

 GMT -8 (GMT -7 from March to November).

 Tel: +1 702 261 5211.

 Las Vegas Airport Taxis: the taxi fares above are intended as a guideline only.